Erhan Şentürk

-Erhan Şentürk (born 4 May 1989) is a Turkish professional footballer who plays for Bucaspor 1928.
+Erhan Şentürk (born 4 May 1989) is a Turkish professional footballer who plays for Bergama.
 Erhan is a product of Galatasaray's youth system.

 Career

 He made his debut for Galatasaray against Steaua București in Aug 2008 (UEFA Champions League 2008–09 Third qualifying round, first match, in Ali Sami Yen), coming on as a substitute.

 He has been playing for Diyarbakirspor since 2008 and has played 29 games in the second division and 4 games in Turkcell Super League.